mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

     print(p07.recommend_bucket().iloc[:, [0,3,6,10]])
     p07.best_bucket(16)

-The column ``bsN`` correspond to discretizing with 2**N buckets.
-The rows show suggested bucket sizes for each unit and in total.
-For example with ``N=16`` (i.e., 65,536 buckets) the suggestion is 1.727.
+The column ``bsN`` corresponds to discretizing with 2**N buckets.
+The rows show suggested bucket sizes by unit and in total.
+For example with ``N=16`` (i.e., 65,536 buckets) the suggestion is 2.19.
 It is best the bucket size is a divisor of any limits or attachment points. :meth:`best_bucket` takes this into account and suggests 2.

+To test ``bs``, run the tests above on each unit.

 .. _10 min common: